gboehl/dynare/doc/manual/source/reporting.rst

 at the end of the section.

 Options to methods are passed differently than those to Dynare commands.
-They take the form of named options to Matlab functions where the arguments come in pairs
+They take the form of named options to MATLAB functions where the arguments come in pairs
 (e.g. ``function_name(`option_1_name', `option_1_value',
 `option_2_name', `option_2_value', ...)``, where ``option_X_name`` is